HariSekhon/Knowledge-Base/travel.md

 Favourite Airline: Air Arabia because they didn't tell me to put my laptop away during takeoff.
 One less pointless rule enforced.

+Beware there is no `CHANGE AIRPORT` stopover as you'd have to go through security all over again and could miss your connecting flight.

 ## Hotels vs Airbnb